 In the fall of 2016, the Company was awarded a Conservation Innovation Grant from the National Resources Conservation Service, a division of the United States Department of Agriculture.
-The grant became effective on December 2, 2016 and will run through September 30, 2019 as defined in the agreement.
-Under the terms of the grant, the Company received reimbursement for certain expenses associated with the Soil Restoration Notes offering that was issued in 2017 (see Note G) and other qualified expenses.
-The payments under the grant during the years ended December 31, 2018 and 2017 were approximately \$176,000 and \$295,000, respectively, and have been included as reductions of general and administrative expenses in the accompanying statement of income.
+The grant became effective on December 2, 2016 and expires on September 30, 2020 as defined in the agreement.
+Under the terms of the grant, the Company receives reimbursement for certain expenses associated with the Soil Restoration Notes offering that was issued in 2017 (see Note G) and other qualified expenses.
+The payments under the grant during the years ended December 31, 2019 and 2018 were approximately \$288,000 and \$176,000, respectively, and have been included as reductions of general and administrative expenses and professional fees in the accompanying statement of income.
 Given the contingent nature of the grant the Company has not recorded the full grant amount as an asset related to future reimbursement payments.
-The Company has recorded a receivable from the grant totaling \$32,692 and \$27,322 at December 31, 2018 and 2017, respectively, which is included in prepaids and other assets in the accompanying financial statements.
+The Company has recorded a receivable from the grant totaling \$54,092 and \$32,692 at December 31, 2019 and 2018, respectively, which is included in prepaids and other assets in the accompanying financial statements.